Mavricus/corebits/README.md

 ## 🔧 Simple, Yet Extensible

 Use only what you need, and nothing you don’t.
 Want to plug in your own logger?
 Easy.
 Need just a Redis adapter?
 Grab it.
-Corebits is not a framework — it's your personal toolkit for clean, composable systems that grow with you.
+CoreBits is not a framework — it's your personal toolkit for clean, composable systems that grow with you.

 ---